Mas2131/SignLanguageTranslator/README.md

 EfficientNetV2 is a CNN architecture based on MobileNetV2.
 It employs a scaling method that uniformly adjusts the network's width, depth, and resolution using a set of fixed scaling coefficients.
 To achieve better accuracy and efficiency, it balances these three dimensions during scaling.

 ### Compound Scaling Method
-1. Fix φ = 1 and perform a small grid search to determine the values of α, β, and γ.
+1. Fix φ = 1 and perform a small grid search to determine the values of α, β and γ.
-2. Fix α, β, and γ as constants, and scale up the baseline network using different values of φ.
+2. Fix α, β and γ as constants, and scale up the baseline network using different values of φ.

 The equations used to describe depth, width, and resolution are as follows: